willfurnass/sheffield_hpc/troubleshooting.rst

 It is important to make sure that your -l mem value is always greater than your -l rmem value so as not to waste the valuable RAM resources as mentioned earlier.

-Insufficent memory in an interactive session
+Insufficient memory in an interactive session
 --------------------------------------------
 By default, an interactive session provides you with 2 Gigabytes of RAM (sometimes called real memory) and 6 Gigabytes of Virtual Memory.
 You can request more than this when running your ``qsh`` or ``qrsh`` command ::